 Physiotherapist (MSc Pain Science), Chairperson of Chartered Physiotherapists in Pain Management group, Irish Society of Chartered Physiotherapists

-A focus on the importance of understanding your pain, with its impact on your life; and the role of the physiotherapist in implementing coping strategies to help manage your pain.
+A focus on the importance of understanding your pain, with its impact on your life; and therefore the role of the physiotherapist in implementing coping strategies to help manage your pain.

 Everyone has an understanding of pain, which is usually based on our own experiences, the experiences of those close to us, as well as ideas and information we get from wider society.
 When it comes to pain we often have a clear expectation of how much an injury or impact should hurt, where we should feel it and long it should last.

 However, for many people this expectation is not met and pain does not behave they way we expect.

 The cost of persistent pain on Irish society

 There are a rare few people who are born insensitive to pain which can lead to an accumulation of injuries and problems that as a result in some cases can reduce life expectancy.